 The Sources and Detectors Group conducts research on the characterization of lasers, detectors, and related components.
 Principally through measurement services and innovation, the group provides the optoelectronics industry with traceability to national standards.
-Activities of the group are currently carried out in two project areas: Fiber Sources and Applications and Laser Radiometry.
+Activities of the group are currently carried out in three project areas: Laser Radiometry, Laser Applications, and Terahertz Imaging and Sources.

 Research in the Laser Radiometry Project is concerned with measuring laser, detector, and component properties such as laser power, laser beam profile, detector spectral responsivity, detector linearity and the attenuation of transmission components.
 To calibrate detectors and instruments used to measure the power or energy produced by a laser, the project has developed a family of standards that allow the accurate comparison of absorbed optical power to dissipated electrical power.
 Together, these standards permit calibrations at power levels from nanowatts to hundreds of kilowatts and energy levels from femtojoules to megajoules.
 Wavelength ranges include the visible through the near infrared, and selected wavelengths in the ultraviolet and mid infrared.
 For more information, see the Measurement Services section of this site.
 Instruments designed to receive power either in collimated beams or through optical fibers can be accommodated.